 There’s lots of really good reading in this collection.
 Booktown Writers meet in Wigtown, Scotland’s National Booktown in beautiful Galloway.
 Click the link for more info about Booktown Writings and Booktown Writers.

-New in August 2014 – my short story ‘Plein Sud’ appeared in Gutter 11.
+August 2014 – my short story ‘Plein Sud’ appeared in Gutter 11.
 Set in the South of France, it features a woman who is disaffected with her seemingly idyllic life.

 August 2013 saw the publication of my short story Just Boys, They Were in Gutter 9.